CheeGY/cheegy.github.io/_posts/2020-12-26-SchurComplement.md

 A^TP + PA - (PB+C^T)R^{-1}(B^TP+C)+Q \succ 0.
 $$

 The aim is to find a matrix $P$ that satisfies the above inequality.
 Utilizing the Schur Complement Lemma, this can be transformed into an LMI in $P$, which is computationally tractable and can be solved through convex optimization.

-By the Lemma, if $R \succ 0$, then
+A direct application of the lemma tells us that, if $R \succ 0$, then

 $$
 \begin{bmatrix}